CS

 Buy the Suzuki Vitara if: You need stronger towing, or prefer Suzuki's approach to design and ownership experience.

-Buy the BYD Sealion 5 if: You want the lower entry price, prioritise performance, need more boot space, want lower running costs, value a longer warranty, or prefer BYD's approach to design and ownership experience.
+Buy the BYD Sealion 5 if: You want the lower entry price, need more boot space, want lower running costs, value a longer warranty, or prefer BYD's approach to design and ownership experience.

 The Verdict

-The BYD Sealion 5 takes 6 of 7 key spec categories and comes in at a lower price.
+The BYD Sealion 5 takes 5 of 6 key spec categories and comes in at a lower price.
 The BYD Sealion 5 will save you roughly $1,437 a year in fuel.
 If boot space matters, the BYD Sealion 5 has a clear edge.
 The BYD Sealion 5 adds peace of mind with a longer 6-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions